1772 English cricket season: England v Hampshire, Bishopsbourne Paddock, 19–20 August

-Players

-John Small's gravestone in the churchyard of St Peter's Church, Petersfield.

-Many scorecards in the 18th century lack details and so it is difficult to create any analysis of playing performances.
-The three scorecards in 1772 provide only the team totals and the runs scored by each batsman.
-There is no bowling or fielding data.
-John Small of Hampshire scored the most runs with 213.
-William Yalden scored 136 for Hampshire as a given man and Joseph Miller of England scored 98.

-A total of 28 players (12 for Hampshire; 16 for England) took part in the three matches.
-Hampshire's players were Edward Aburrow Jr, William Barber, Thomas Brett, John Edmeads, William Hogsflesh, George Leer, Richard Nyren, Thomas Ridge, John Small, Peter "Buck" Stewart, Tom Sueter and William Yalden.
-The England players were John Boorman, Childs, John Frame, James Fuggles, Gill, Dick May, Tom May, Joseph Miller, John Minshull, Page, William Palmer, Thomas Pattenden, Richard Simmons, Lumpy Stevens, Thomas White and John Wood.

 Single wicket

-A top-class five-a-side match was played under single wicket rules at the Artillery Ground on Tuesday, 2 June between teams representing Hampshire and Kent.
-It was a two innings match.
+A five-a-side match was played under single wicket rules at the Artillery Ground on Tuesday, 2 June between teams representing Hampshire and Kent.
+It was a two–innings match.
 Hampshire scored 11 and 46; Kent scored 35 and 23 for 4 wickets to win by one wicket.
-The Kent players were John Boorman, John Frame, Dick May, John Minshull and Joseph Miller.
+The Kent players were John Boorman, John Frame, Dick May, John Minshull, and Joseph Miller.
 Minshull scored 26 and 11; Frame scored the winning run.
-The Hampshire players were John Small, Tom Sueter, George Leer, Thomas Brett and Richard Nyren.
+The Hampshire players were John Small, Tom Sueter, George Leer, Thomas Brett, and Richard Nyren.
 Nyren scored 29 out of 46 in the second innings.